smxi/inxi/README.txt

 that have happened and which the logic has seen, which means, it does very little good to skip stuff you don't think matters, or that you don't understand, etc, it's all got to be translated, every bit, well, then, I really would welcome your help.
-As long as you are not interested in creating write only Perl code, which would be the long term death knell for pinxi as a project.
-Be verbose!!!
-Celebrate!!
-Use 3 lines where one could do it!!
-Separate conditions from statements and actions!!
-You can do it!!
-I believe in you!!
-Be nice to the future, not mean.

 BSD?
 I need help on all BSD functions and tools.
 Those will be obvious as